flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 Pull requests are great because they create a space to easily review the code, especially if a merge conflict occurs.
 If you're not sure about your code and don't want to merge it with main yet, you can message [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547) to get input on your pull request before squashing and merging it.

+### Step 6: DELETE YOUR BRANCH

+After submitting a pull request, delete your branch from your local files.
+You can make a new one later for your next changes.

+Run the following command to see your branch's name

+    git branch

+To delete a branch, first switch to the main branch

+    git checkout main

+Now delete your feature branch

+    git branch -d feature-branchname

 ## How to rinse and repeat

 Now that you've gone through the setup process once, you won't need a lot of the steps from this guide again.
 From now on, each time you'd like to work on the website's code, I reccomend referring to [REFERENCE.md](/REFERENCE.md) to be reminded of the workflow commands.